Yahnich/yahnich.github.io/README.md

 * Mortimer Kisses duration from 5.5 to 4.5
 * Mortimer Kisses turn rate from 75 to 100
 * Mortimer Kisses minim range from 600 to 350

+## Spectre
+* Reworked Desolate.
+Now always deals some Pure damage to the enemy attacked.
+If there are no allies within 325 units of the attack target, the damage is tripled.
+* Reworked Trauma into Splinter.
+No longer a stacking, armor reducing debuff.
+Spectre empowers herself, while Splinter is active, Desolate always deals triple damage, Spectre attacks all living, enemy heroes on the map every time she attacks an enemy.
+This means if her primary attack target is a hero, that hero is attacked twice, once by Spectre and once by the Splinter attack.
+For the duration, all of Spectre's attacks apply an armor-reducing debuff.
+* Splinter cooldown is 120/110/100/90/80/70
+* Splinter duration is 5/6/7/8/9/10
+* Splinter armor reduction is -4/-5/-6/-7/-8/-9/-10
+* Splinter armor reduction duration is 5 seconds.
+* Added Scepter Ability: Shadow Step.
+Shadow Step allows Spectre to target a unit and instantly teleport in front of them.
+She throws a Spectral Dagger towards the unit and for 5 seconds afterwards, she benefits from Splinter.
+* Shadow Step cooldown is 40
+* Shadow Step mana cost is 180

 ## Sven
 * Great Cleave bonus strength from 40/80/150/300/500/800/1200 to 60/120/190/450/700/1300/2200